dazinator/Dazinator.Extensions.DependencyInjection/README.md

 ```

+You can then do any of the following to obtain a named instance of a service:

+- inject `Func<string, AnimalService>` and invoke it to obtain a named instance.
-You can then inject  `Func<string, AnimalService>` or `NamedServiceResolver<AnimalService>` (depends if you don't mind your services having a dependency on this library or not).
+- inject `NamedServiceResolver<AnimalService>` and invoke it to obtain a named instance. (if you don't mind your services having a dependency on this library).

-Get services by name like this:
+- if using `IServiceProvider` directly, use `sp.GetNamed<AnimalService>("A")` to obtain a named instance.

+For example:

 ```csharp